-Thus a complete command to append a galbr menu item to a user-defined Meta-Analysis submenu would be
+Thus a complete command to append a galbr menu item to a user-defined Community-contributed meta-analysis submenu would be

-window menu append item "Meta-Analysis" /* */ "Galbraith Plot for Heterogeneity (&galbr)" "db galbr"
+window menu append item "Community-contributed meta-analysis" /* */ "Galbraith Plot for Heterogeneity (&galbr)" "db galbr"

 The text of the second string parameter in this example, "Galbraith Plot for Heterogeneity (galbr)", is what appears on the menu.
 This text should include both explanatory information indicating what type of result will be provided if the menu it em is clicked, and the ado file name to fully indicate to the user which program will be run.